jtmcdole/wavesahre_esp32s3_lcd/README.md

 Put the json file in your project's `boards` folder and use the settings from `platformio.ini`.
 I only have the LCD working at the moment.

+## TODO

+Examples of touch, gyro, and lvgl working in plantio.